Ayc3s/dai-pw03-bader-santos/readme.md

 1) Go to : https://www.dynu.com/en-US/
 2) Create your account and register your new domain.
 Match your ip with your domain name.
 3) Our exemple : dai-pw03-bader-santos.ddnsfree.com
-4) Manage your DSN Record, if not added, check if there is a record type for A and AAAA
+4) Manage your DSN Record, if not added, check if there is a record type for A or AAAA

 ![img.png](img/dns_record.png)